Finite simple groups of small essential dimension: Groups of essential dimension 3

-\section{Prokhorov's list}
+\subsection{Prokhorov's list}

+The classification of all finite groups of essential dimension 3 is definitely out of reach at this moment.
+On one hand the classification of finite subgroups of the Cremona group $\mathrm{Cr}_3$ seems untractable; moreover, a $G$-linearizable threefold is unirational, but there is no reason to expect it to be rational.

+However when we restrict our attention to simple groups, using a remarkable theorem of Prokhorov we get a partial result : \begin{prop} The simple groups of essential dimension $3$ are $\mathfrak{A}_6$ and possibly $\PSL_2(\F_{11})$. \end{prop}

+\pr We have indeed $\ed(\mathfrak{A}_6)=3$ by Example \ref{ex}.$c)$ and the previous classification.
+The group $\PSL_2(\F_{11})$ admits a faithful (= nontrivial) representation of dimension 5, so its essential dimension is 3 or 4 by Example \ref{ex}.$b)$; the exact value is not known (see (\ref{fin})).

 Let $G$ be a finite simple group with $\ed(G)= 3$.
 By definition there exists a linearizable projective $G$-threefold $X$.
 This implies in particular that $X$ is rationally connected.
-Such pairs $(G,X)$ have been classified in \cite{P}: up to conjugation, we have the following possibilities: \begin{enumerate}
+Such pairs $(G,X)$ have been classified in \cite{P}: up to birational equivalence, we have the following possibilities for $G$ : \begin{enumerate} \item $G=\mathfrak{A}_5$, $\mathfrak{A}_6$, $\PSL_2(\F_{7})$, $\PSL_2(\F_{11})$; \item $G=\mathfrak{A}_7$, $\PSp_4(\F_3)$, $\SL_2(\F_8)$. \end{enumerate} The groups of the first row have already been dealt with.
+We will deal separately with the 3 remaining cases.